What Can I Give My Dog For Stress?

 CBD oil can be given regularly to help with the continuing symptoms of separation stress and generalized stress.
 It can also be given on an as-needed basis 30 – 60 minutes before a stressful event such as a thunderstorm or trip to the vet.

 Which CBD Oil Is Best?

 CBD is booming in popularity as a treatment option for several ailments in people and in pets.
 With so many products saturating the market, it’s difficult to determine which is safest and most effective for your dog.
 Cannanine Organic Full Spectrum Hemp Oil™ is made specifically for dogs and cats so you never have to worry about the harmful side effects of products containing THC.

 THC – or tetrahydrocannabinol – is a compound from the same family as CBD.
 While hemp has small amounts of THC, it is abundantly found in marijuana, giving weed its signature “high.”
 The law states that any CBD oil with less than 0.3% THC can be labeled as safe for pets.
 However, Cannanine puts in the extra effort to remove every trace of THC from our products, ensuring your dog’s health and safety.

 We even have the Certificate of Analysis to prove it!

 Cannanine is made from organically grown Colorado hemp and is free of heavy metals, bacteria, and other harmful toxins.
 It is legal in all 50 states and will never make your dog “high.”

-Anxiety can seriously affect mental and physical health.
-If your dog battles anxiety, all-natural CBD oil from hemp may reduce or even eliminate the need for pharmaceuticals.
+Stress can seriously affect mental and physical health.
+If your dog battles stress, all-natural CBD oil from hemp may reduce or even eliminate the need for pharmaceuticals.